ealpha072/platform-game/README.md

-# platform-game
+# Platform-game
 ## To do
-  * Add more levels with different anims
+  * Add more levels with different anims usign phaser